A bound of the number of weighted blow-ups to compute the minimal log discrepancy for smooth 3-folds: Squeezed Systems and Squeezed Blow-Ups

 Here, we remind us that $v_E(\ell(x_i))$ is the coefficient of the divisor $(\varphi^*\ell(x_i))=\psi^*(rE_1+D)$ at the component $E$.
 The center of $E$ on $A_1$ is contained in $D$, therefore the contribution from $\psi^*(D)$ to $v_E(\ell(x_i))$ is positive.
 Therefore, $v_E(\ell(x_i))> r v_E(E_1)=v_{E_1}(\ell(x_i))v_E(E_1)=v_E(x_1)$ This shows the inequality (\ref{oftenuse}).

-For the exceptional divisor $E_1$ of a standard blow-up with respect to $(v'_1,v'_2, v'_3)$ with $v'_1<v'_3$, if the center $C$ of $E$ on $E_1$ is a curve of degree $>v'_1$, then there is no bad curve.
+For the case where $E_1$ is an exceptional divisor of a squeezed blow-up with respect to $(v'_1,v'_2, v'_3)$ with $v'_1<v'_3$, if the center $C$ of $E$ on $E_1$ is a curve of degree $>v'_1$, then there is no bad curve.
 Because, a curve of degree $v'_1$ cannot contain a curve of degree $>v'_1$.
 This gives the proof of ``if" part of (i).

 Assume a bad curve exists on $E_1$.
 When the center of $E$ on $E_1$ is a curve, then it should coincide with the bad curve by the definition, therefore the center should be of degree $v'_1$.
 When the center of $E$ on $E_1$ is a closed point $P$, then a bad curve should contain $P$.
 Express the point $P$ by the homogeneous coordinates $(a,b,c)$ with $a,b,c\in k$.
 Then a curve of degree $v'_1$ containing $P$ is defined by $bX_1-aX_2=0$.
 Now we obtain the uniqueness of the bad curve on $E_1$.
-This completes the proof of ``only if" part of (i) and the proof of (ii). \end{proof}
+This completes the proof of ``only if'' part of (i) and the proof of (ii). \end{proof}

-\begin{defn} Let $E$ be as above.
-A real ideal $\a$ is called {\sl general for} $E$ if there exist standard blow-ups with the exceptional divisors $E_i$ $(i=1,2)$ satisfying the following: \begin{enumerate} \item[(1)] $\ord_B\a_{A_1}\o_{E_1}\leq 1$, where $B$ is the bad curve on $E_1$ and $\a_{A_1}$ is the weak transform of $\a$ at $A_1$.
-If there is no bad curve on $E_1$ then, we account it as the inequality automatically holds.
+\begin{defn} Let $E$ be a prime divisor over a smooth variety $A$ with the center at a closed point $0$.
+An $\bR$-ideal $\a$ is called {\sl general for} $E$ if there exists a squeezed blow-up $ A_1\to A$ for $E$ with the exceptional divisor $E_1$ satisfying the following: \begin{enumerate} \item[(1)] $\ord_B\a_{A_1}\o_{E_1}\leq 1$, where $B$ is the bad curve on $E_1$ and $\a_{A_1}$ is the weak transform of $\a$ at $A_1$.
+If there is no bad curve on $E_1$, then we account it as the inequality automatically holds.